greglamb/dashboard/GPT_INSTRUCTIONS.md

 ## Change Tracking

 The CHANGELOG.md file must be kept up to date with every change.
-Log what you were asked to change, and the changes you made to fulfill that request.
+Use the templates defined within the CHANGELOG.md file.
+Using the templates, log what you were asked to change, and the changes you made to fulfill that request.

-If you are diagnosing an issue, include what issue you are attempt to resolve and the steps you took to resolve it.
+If you are diagnosing an issue, use the templates to log what issue you are attempt to resolve and the steps you took to resolve it.
 Use these details in the future to remember what you have tried in the past.

 ## Logging